 This week sees the demolition of Mendip House on West Lane, which was previously a nursing home that closed earlier this year.

 Built in 1959, Mendip House provided 28 beds which were all single rooms, but were not en-suite.
 The two story building also included spacious lounges and dining areas.
-In 2004, the care home developed an immediate care unit for 8 people.

 Civil War Skeletons to be re-buried

 The remains of around 17 to 28 sets of skeletons which were discovered during the course of building works on Palace Green, Durham in 2013, are to be re-interred at Elvet Hill Cemetery.